How Do I Resolve Domain Names From AWS to On-Premises Data Centers?

-- Create a VPC: This VPC will be associated with our Route 53 private hosted zone.
+- Establish a Virtual Private Cloud (VPC) that will be associated with your Route 53 private hosted zone.
+This VPC acts as an isolated network within AWS.

-- Set up VPN Gateway: This will facilitate the connection between AWS and your on-premises network.
+- Deploy a VPN Gateway to facilitate the secure connection between AWS and your on-premises network.

 import * as pulumi from "@pulumi/pulumi";